0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/OpenAdmin/OpenAdmin.md

 2. joanna
 3. root

-we try testing those creds out and find that the password `n1nj4W4rri0R!` works for the `jimmy` user.
+we try those creds out and find that the password `n1nj4W4rri0R!` works for the `jimmy` user.

 ```
 $ ssh jimmy@10.10.10.171